cookacounty/simulink-utils/README.md

 A Collection of useful Simulink utilities

-## CsvIface
+## Csv to Bus Creator

 Create a bus from a comma seperated table.
 Usful when you have a block that you might not be able to change the pins on and want to orginize the signals into a collection of busses and vectors

 * Limitations
    * Vectors must be the last thing

+* Structure
-* Example
+  * CsvIface
+    * Reads the Csv into an object

-# IfaceBus
+  * IfaceBus

-Creates a simulink diagram from a CsvIface Object
+    * Creates a simulink diagram from a CsvIface Object

 ## SlBlockUtil

 Utilites for creation of blocks

 Reads information from the model and can be used to resize
 * resize - Resize a block based on a standard port pitch